Adfazer/CooldawnBuffTracker/README.md

 # CooldawnBuffTracker

-An addon for tracking cooldowns and buffs in ArcheAge Classic.
+An addon for tracking buffs and cooldowns in ArcheAge Classic.

 ## Description

-CooldawnBuffTracker helps players track buff durations and ability cooldowns.
+CooldawnBuffTracker helps players track buff durations and ability cooldowns in an intuitive visual interface.
 This allows for more efficient skill usage and better action planning during combat.

 ## Features

+- Tracking buffs for player and pet/mount
-- Tracking buff durations
+- Customizable visual display of remaining buff duration
-- Displaying ability cooldowns
-- Customizable interface
+- Fully customizable interface (size, position, color, etc.)
+- Ability to select which buffs to track
+- Display of timers and buff names
-- Support for various classes and abilities
+- Debug mode for identifying and adding new buffs

-## Installation

-1. Download the latest version of the addon from [releases](https://github.com/Adfazer/CooldawnBuffTracker/releases)
-2. Extract the files into your game's addon folder
-3. Launch the game and activate the addon
+- Position locking to prevent accidental icon movement

 ## Configuration

 Addon settings are available in the game menu.
 You can modify:
 - Interface element positions
+- Icon size and spacing
+- Colors and sizes of timers and labels
+- List of tracked buffs
+- Adding custom buffs
+- Enable/disable debug mode

+## Buff Debugging

+The addon includes tools for debugging buffs:
+- Displaying buff IDs in the game chat
-- Tracked buffs and debuffs
+- Tools for adding new buffs

+## Developers

-- Indicator appearance
+- Adfazer

 ## License